Skip To Content Skip To Menu Skip To Footer

 You will find that Dickinson is a dynamic and engaging place for learning.
 Our priority is to assist you in taking full advantage of the extraordinary opportunities that await you.
 Your intellectual and personal development, and that of your peers, is the cornerstone of a partnership with faculty and staff that will last during your years here and beyond.
 It is an exciting journey on which we embark together.

-To this end, we require every new incoming Dickinson student to complete the Academic Integrity Online CourseSTART Program (a series of modules addressing sexual assault awareness and prevention and alcohol and drug awareness), Active Intruder/Assailant Awareness, and Alcohol eCheckup To Go.
+Within your "Journey to Dickinson", we require every new incoming Dickinson student to complete the Academic Integrity Online CourseSTART Courses (a series of modules addressing sexual assault awareness and prevention and alcohol and drug awareness), Active Intruder/Assailant Awareness Course, and Alcohol eCheckup To Go Course.
+You'll see the deadlines for these courses are in August and September.
 These are not over-simplified lectures; they are thoughtful, well-researched educational programs for adults committed to thinking about their life choices and values.
 These programs will assist you in making informed, mature decisions.

 ACADEMIC INTEGRITY ONLINE COURSE